devtron-labs/devtron/docs/setup/install/install-devtron-with-cicd.md

 1. Add Devtron repository
 2. Install Devtron

+> Append the comamnd with `--set installer.release="vx.x.x"` to install a particular version of Devtron.
+Where `vx.x.x` is the [release tag](https://github.com/devtron-labs/devtron/releases).

 {% tabs %}
 {% tab title="Install with default configurations" %}
 This installation will use Minio for storing build logs and cache.

 ```bash
 helm repo add devtron https://helm.devtron.ai